apache/manifoldcf-integration-sharepoint-2010/webservice/readme.txt

 because there was no ability in that release to set permissions directly on folders or files.
 When SharePoint 3.0 was released, and new folder and item security levels were permitted, one would have thought that Microsoft would have augmented the Permissions web service accordingly.
 Unfortunately, however, they did not.
-No other out-of-the-box web services which performed this necessary functionality were available either.
+Nor has the Permissions web service been augmented in SharePoint 40.0  No other out-of-the-box web services which performed this necessary functionality were available either.
 We did inquire (through Magenic, MetaCarta's SharePoint contractor) whether Microsoft would be willing to release an augmented Permissions service as a patch, but they declined to do so.